Cody Fajardo

-He won the Glenn Davis Award in 2009 as the best high school football player in California.
-Fajardo is of Spanish American descent.

-Early years
+Early life

-Fajardo played high school football for Servite High School in Anaheim, California.
+Fajardo was born in Brea, California.
+He played high school football for Servite High School in Anaheim, California.
 As a senior, he led Servite to a state championship and a No. 3 ranking in the national polling.
 He won the Glenn Davis Award in 2009 as the best high school football player in California.

 Fajardo's father played college football for the Texas Tech Red Raiders, and his grandfather played for the Colorado Buffaloes.

 College career

 Fajardo committed to the University of Nevada, Reno in late January 2010.
 He was redshirted during the 2010 season as Colin Kaepernick completed a four-year run as the starting quarterback for the Nevada Wolf Pack football team.

 As a redshirt freshman, Fajardo became the starting quarterback for 2011 Nevada Wolf Pack football team.
 Playing against Texas Tech in the third game of the 2011 season, Fajardo rushed for 139 yards and two touchdowns on 10 carries and completed four of six passes for 59 yards and a touchdown.
 On October 15, 2011, he led the Wolfpack to a 49–7 win over New Mexico, running for two touchdowns and completing 20 of 25 passes for 203 yards.
 He finished 2011 with 1,707 passing yards, 6 passing touchdowns and 694 rushing yards and 11 rushing touchdowns.

 Fajardo had 2,786 passing yards, 20 passing touchdowns, 1,121 rushing yards, and 12 rushing touchdowns.
 In 2013, he passed 2,668 yards, 13 passing touchdowns, 621 rushing yards and eight touchdowns.
-As a senior in 2014, he passed for 2,498 yards, 18 passing touchdowns and rushed for 1,046 yards and 13 touchdowns.
+As a senior in 2014, he passed for 2,498 yards and 18 passing touchdowns and rushed for 1,046 yards and 13 touchdowns.
 Fajardo accounted for 101 touchdowns in his career at Nevada.

-Fajardo is one of only two players in NCAA history with 9,000 yards passing and 3,000 yards rushing.
-The other player is Colin Kaepernick, who is also an alumnus of the University of Nevada.
+Fajardo became the second player in NCAA history with 9,000 yards passing and 3,000 yards rushing, the first having been Colin Kaepernick, another alumnus of the University of Nevada.
+Fajardo was inducted into the Nevada Athletics Hall of Fame in 2024.